sergeresko/ft_libft/xreadme.txt

 Copy the files from this directory to the root of your ft_printf repository.
 The names of all these files start with letter 'x' for convenience, so that they hopefully don't mix with your own files.
+Alternatively, if you want to keep them in a seperate directory, open the file "xmake" with a text editor and specify the path to your "libftprintf.a" there.

 To let the shell scripts be executed without prepending "sh" each time, run
 	"chmod +x xmake"